dpgraham4401/dpgraham4401/src/content/blogs/html-intro.md

 title: A Basic Introduction to HTML
 description: HTML is the foundation of all websites.
 This guide will walk you through creating your first simple website using HTML.
 tags: [ "code", "html" ]
-time: 4
+timeToRead: 4
 featured: true
 timestamp: 2024-12-18T02:39:03+00:00
 filename: html-intro
 published: true
 ---

 HTML (HyperText Markup Language) is the foundation of all websites.
-Even with modern frameworks and tools, understanding HTML basics remains essential for web development.
+Even with modern frameworks and tools, understanding
+HTML basics remains essential for web development.
 This guide will walk you through creating your first simple website using HTML.

 ## Understanding HTML Basics

 HTML uses elements enclosed in tags to structure content.
 Most elements have opening and closing tags that wrap around
 content:

 ```html